ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ```

 It is possible to customize the request a lot and
-to stream the request and response payloads , but you can also just call a convenience
+to stream the request and response payloads, but you can also just call a convenience
 extension method like `HttpClient.get` to do a `GET` request to receive
 the specified type directly (for example `String`).
 {: .note}

 ## Custom requests

-We cannot live only from *get* requests, and Ktor allows you to build complex
+We cannot live only on *get* requests, Ktor allows you to build complex
-requests with any of the HTTP verbs, and process responses in many flexible ways.
+requests with any of the HTTP verbs, with the flexibility to process responses in many ways.

 ### The `call` method

 The HttpClient `call` method, returns an `HttpClientCall` and allows you to perform
 simple untyped requests.

-You can read the content by using `response: HttpResponse`.
+You can read the content using `response: HttpResponse`.
-For further information, check the [receiving content using HttpResponse](#HttpResponse) section.
+For further information, check out the [receiving content using HttpResponse](#HttpResponse) section.

 ```kotlin
 val call = client.call("http://127.0.0.1:8080/") {